CarlieHamilton/KidsWorld/README.md

 * To open the website in heroku - heroku open.
   The webpage https://kidsworld.herokuapp.com/ opens up in the browser.

-#11) Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).
+# 11) Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).

-Data structure of Etsy?
+Our website's data structure is similar to that of Etsy.

+Etsy has tools for the sellers to allow them to represent their inventory more accurately in their listings, giving them more control over how they set their prices and manage their stock.
+It also allow sellers to describe their items in ways that have a consistent meaning to buyers.
+For example, the seller can mention the category, size etc so that buyers can search for an item based on the filters.
+Our website allows sellers to advertise their inventory based on the category etc so that buyers can browse through the categories in our website to find a particular item.
+We would like to implement a search functionality for our website as a future enhancement so that buyers can search for a particular item.

 # 12) Discuss the database relations to be implemented.